jolsenatx/Install-concourseci/README.md

 Also, You are probably wondering why not just use the official Concourse Vagrant box?

 1. Because that would have been too easy
-2. I plan on expanding this project to include additional tools and capabilities to help better understand CI/CD process on a local environment.
+2. I plan on expanding this project to include additional tools and capabilities to help better understand the CI/CD methodologies locally.